Journalism

 Capstone/Master's Project (Plan II)

 The master’s project represents the culmination of two years of study.
-It can take many forms: a polished piece of in-depth writing, a long-form television story or series of stories, a series of shorter print stories on a single connected theme, a documentary, a radio, photography, multimedia or editing project incorporating original journalistic content.
-The faculty added a new category that allows a student to fulfill the master’s project requirement as a community site fellow.
+It can take many forms: a polished piece of in-depth writing, a long-form video story or series of stories, a series of shorter print stories on a single connected theme, a documentary, a radio, photography, multimedia or editing project incorporating original journalistic content.

 Professional Development Activities